RenaudAbaj/RenaudAbaj.github.io/docs/ps4.md

 [go back to create jp se account](README?id=next-step)

-# Create a Japanese Nintendo account
+# Creating a Japanese Playstation account

-if you already have a japanese nintendo account [go to the next step](switch?id=switch-setup)
+if you already have a japanese playstation account [go to the next step](ps4?id=ps4-setup)

 do the thing

-# Switch setup
+# PS4 setup

 download